Published On: November 14, 2020

 This article is also written for businesses considering a website project and trying to assess the costs.
-We’ve found that the internet is mis-leading and confusing about the costs and how do to things right.
-We have put together and summarized this information from over 50 reputable marketing and web firms to help your business understand the real (real meaning proper costs to do it right) costs to consider for you business.
-In addition to costs, we have identified that a business website needs to have the right team behind it.
-BUSINESSES REQUIRE EXPERTISE FOR A SUCCESSFUL WEBSITE AND MARKETING.
-Without the right team your business should probably rethink its Website investment.
+We’ve found that the internet is misleading and confusing about the costs and how to do things right.
+We have put together and summarized this information from over 50 reputable marketing and web firms to help your business understand the real (real meaning proper costs to do it right) costs to consider for your business.

 - Creative graphic design and branding staff